openedx/frontend-plugin-framework/README.rst

 Purpose
 =======

-This is the Frontend Plugin Framework library.
-This framework is designed to allow for any type of plugin to be used when plugging a child component into a Host MFE.
-The current plugins made available are either the Direct Plugin or iFrame-based Plugin.
+The Frontend Plugin Framework is designed to be an extension point to customize an Open edX MFE.
+This framework supports two types of plugins: iFrame-based and "Direct" plugins.

-The Direct Plugin allows for a component in the Host MFE or React dependency be made into a plugin and inserted into a slot.
+A Direct plugin allows for a component in the Host MFE -- or a React dependency -- to be made into a plugin and inserted in a plugin slot within the Host MFE.

 The iFrame-based Plugin allows for a component that lives in another MFE (the Child MFE) to be plugged into a slot in the Host MFE.